-In this Section we discuss details on Monte Carlo simulations.
+In this Appendix we discuss details on Monte Carlo simulations.

-All the simulations have been performed on a system Ubuntu Linux with Intel Core I7, $3.2$Ghz, $12$ CPU, Nvidia-Fermi technology, $12$ Gb RAM and OpenMP libraries.
+All the simulations were performed on a system Ubuntu Linux with Intel Core I7, $3.2$Ghz, $12$ CPU, Nvidia-Fermi technology, $12$ Gb RAM and OpenMP libraries.
 The simulations were carried out sequentially according to the following algorithm: \begin{enumerate} \item Building and storaging of the coupling matrix.

-First, we generate $B$ patterns according to the distribution ($d=0$): \be P(\xi_i^{\mu})=\frac{1}{2}\delta_{(\xi_i^{\mu}-1)}+\frac{1}{2}\delta_{(\xi_i^{\mu}+1)}, \ee then, we build a char-matrix $J_{ij} = \sum_{\mu} \xi_i^{\mu} \xi_j^{\mu}$ with entries ranging $\in [0,2B+1]$ and acting as key pointing to another hash-matrix $\tilde{J}_{ij}$ where the $H(H-1)/2$ real numbers accounting for the Hebb interactions (see eq. $(16)$) are stored.
+First, we generate $B$ patterns according to the distribution ($d=0$): \be P(\xi_i^{\mu})=\frac{1}{2}\delta_{(\xi_i^{\mu}-1)}+\frac{1}{2}\delta_{(\xi_i^{\mu}+1)}, \ee then, we build a char-matrix $J_{ij} = \sum_{\mu} \xi_i^{\mu} \xi_j^{\mu}$ with entries ranging $\in [0,2B+1]$ and acting as key pointing to another hash-matrix $\tilde{J}_{ij}$ where the $H(H-1)/2$ real numbers accounting for the Hebb interactions (see Eq. $(16)$) are stored.
 If the amount of patterns do not exceed $B=256$, i.e. one byte, it is then possible to account for $10^{5}$ helpers with no need of swapping on hard disk (which would sensibly affect the performance of the simulation).
 This condition is fulfilled for the low storage regime we are interested in.

 \item Initialize the network status.